mikeferguson/robot_calibration/README.md

 #### Checkerboard Configuration

-When using a checkerboard, we need to estimate the transformation from the the kinematic chain to the checkerboard.
+When using a checkerboard, we need to estimate the transformation from the the tip of the kinematic chain to the virtual ``checkerboard`` frame.
 Calibration will be faster and more accurate if the initial estimate of this transformation is close to the actual value, especially with regards to rotation.

 The simplest way to check your initial estimate is to run the calibration with